Mammad900/Auto-AutoRun/README.md

    ICON=Icon.ico
    ```

+4. Change the label of the CD/DVD because it
-4. Copy the contents of the root node into the root folder (not the folder itself)
+5. Copy the contents of the root node into the root folder (not the folder itself)
-5. Now your app CD/DVD is ready!
+6. Now your app CD/DVD is ready!
 (Test it before publishing)